dharnil/plannerism/README.md

 # Plannerism
 Proof Of Concept for Privacy Centric & Easy to Comprehend Calendar and Time Management Application.
+My agenda is to allow various visualization techniques to improve visibility of Calendar Data.

 ## About
   - What is Plannerism About?